wangchengww/Tillandsia-compgenomics/6. DnDs_signature_of_selection/README.md

      done

 Unique mapping rates ranged between 56.9 % to 72.9 %.
 I chose for each species the individual with highest uniquely mapping rates: T.australis_C and T.sphaerocephala_A.

+# Running dN/dS for 1:1:2 and 1:2:1 paralogs

+I decided to also run parallel pairwise tests for duplicated orthogroups that are either 1:1:2 (duplicated in Tlei) or 1:2:1 (duplicated in Tfas).

+There are 193 orthogroups in 1:1:2 conformation, and 917 orthogroups in 1:2:1 conformation.
+However, when looking at the corrected orthogroup sizes, we have 175 groups in 1:1:2 and 263 in 1:2:1.
+I decided to be very stringent with this analysis and only work with orthogroups of the intersection of corrected and uncorrected sizes (the group is reported as 1:1:2 or 1:2:1 both in the corrected and uncorrected files).
+This resulted in 108 groups in 1:1:2 and 190 groups in 1:2:1.

+Obtaining fasta-sequences per orthogroup was done similarly as above but with a few changes.
+For each orthogroup, we end up with two fastafiles, for example in orthogroups of 1:1:2, we get one file with the Tfas gene and copy 1 of the Tlei gene, and another file with the Tfas gene and copy 2 of the Tlei gene.
+For this, I had to modify the python script to include three columns, into `script_compile_per-orthogroup_gene_list.paralog.py`.
+Concatenation of the fastasequences into two files happened with following loop:

+	cat ../orthologs-121.perOG.txt | while read line ;
+	do
+ 		Orthogroup=`echo "$line"|awk '{print $1}'`;
+ 		echo $Orthogroup;
+ 		Tfas1=`echo "$line"|awk '{print $2}'`;
+ 		Tfas2=`echo "$line"|awk '{print $3}'`;
+ 		Tlei=`echo "$line"|awk '{print $4}'`;
+ 		cat ../Tfas_seq/$Tfas1:cds.fst ../Tlei_seq/$Tlei:cds.fst > ${Orthogroup}_Tfas-copy1.fasta
+ 		cat ../Tfas_seq/$Tfas2:cds.fst ../Tlei_seq/$Tlei:cds.fst > ${Orthogroup}_Tfas-copy2.fasta
+	done

+Because we start with a small number of orthogroups, I decided not to do any previous filtering.
+So I ran macse with a modified version of run_macse.sh for 1:1:2 and 1:2:1 genes.